Meta Co-Training: Two Views are Better than One: Abstract

 \section{Abstract}

-In many practical computer vision scenarios unlabeled data is plentiful, but labels are scarce and difficult to obtain.
+In many critical computer vision scenarios unlabeled data is plentiful, but labels are scarce and difficult to obtain.
 As a result, semi-supervised learning which leverages unlabeled data to boost the performance of supervised classifiers have received significant attention in recent literature.
-One major class of semi-supervised algorithms is co-training.
-In co-training two different models leverage different independent and sufficient ``views" of the data to jointly make better predictions.
-During co-training each model creates pseudo labels on unlabeled points which are used to improve the other model.
-We show that in the common case when independent views are not available we can construct such views inexpensively using pre-trained models.
-Co-training on the constructed views yields a performance improvement over any of the individual views we construct and performance comparable with recent approaches in semi-supervised learning, but has some undesirable properties.
-To alleviate the issues present with co-training we present \emph{Meta Co-Training} which is an extension of the successful Meta Pseudo Labels approach to multiple views.
-Our method achieves new state-of-the-art performance on ImageNet-10\% with very few training resources, as well as outperforming prior semi-supervised work on several other fine-grained image classification datasets.
+One representative class of semi-supervised algorithms are \emph{co-training} algorithms.
+Co-training algorithms leverage two different models which have access to different independent and sufficient representations or ``views'' of the data to jointly make better predictions.
+Each of these models creates pseudo-labels on unlabeled points which are used to improve the other model.
+We show that in the common case where independent views are not available, we can construct such views inexpensively using pre-trained models.
+Co-training on the constructed views yields a performance improvement over any of the individual views we construct and performance comparable with recent approaches in semi-supervised learning.
+We present \emph{Meta Co-Training}, a novel semi-supervised learning algorithm, which has two advantages over co-training: \emph{(i)} learning is more robust when there is large discrepancy between the information content of the different views, and \emph{(ii)} does not require retraining from scratch on each iteration.
+Our method achieves new state-of-the-art performance on ImageNet-10\% achieving a $\sim4.7\%$ reduction in error rate over prior work.
+Our method also outperforms prior semi-supervised work on several other fine-grained image classification datasets.